ComputingTeachers/subjectKnowledge/data-collection/_comments.md

 You cant write a bubblesort (or any of ther algorithums) without these concepts.
 There is no point in listing these lower level skills as they are implicitly required by many of the other tasks.

-> It should feel like it all fits together to tick off your GCSE lesson.

 > perhaps if we don't have any evidence we could evidence a lesson we've observed and learnt something from the teacher.